Universal Spin Models are Universal Approximators in Machine Learning

 Several machine learning models, including RBMs and DBMs, are theoretically supported by universal approximation theorems (UATs), which prove that they can approximate any function from a given class to arbitrary precision \cite{LR08, Ro10, Mo15, Mo17}.
 In particular, the UATs for RBMs and DBMs guarantee that both can approximate arbitrary probability distributions.
 In this sense, they are universal approximators of probability distributions.

-Independently, certain spin models have been proven to be universal, meaning that their low energy sector can reproduce the behavior of any other spin model \cite{De16b, Re24}.
+Independently, certain spin models (such as the 2d Ising model with fields or the 3d Ising model) have been proven to be universal, meaning that their low energy sector can reproduce the behavior of any other spin model \cite{De16b, Re24}.
 While universal spin models have been fully characterized in terms of sufficient and necessary conditions, to the best of our knowledge no such characterization exists for universal approximators in machine learning (cf.\ \cite{Mo17}).

 In this paper, we prove that universal spin models are universal approximators of probability distributions by leveraging \cite{Re24} (see \cref{fig:main}).
-It follows that the characterization of the former extends to the latter, yielding a characterization of universal approximators for energy-based models \footnote{Specifically, we mean machine learning models that are defined by an energy function acting on binary spins such that their output is the corresponding Boltzmann distribution over visible spins.
-Examples are DBMs and RBMs.} and in turn UATs for the latter.
-We apply this procedure to RBMs and DBMs, resulting in new proofs of the respective UATs.
-As a first step beyond energy-based models, we apply the procedure to derive a UAT for deep belief networks (DBNs).
+It follows that the characterization of the former extends to the latter, yielding a characterization of universal approximators for energy based models \footnote{That is machine learning models, defined by a Hamiltonian the corresponding Boltzmann distribution, examples are DBMs and RBMs.} and in turn a unified recipe for the derivation of UATs.
+We apply this recipe to RBMs and DBMs, resulting in proofs of the respective UATs.
+As a first step beyond energy based models, we apply the procedure to derive a UAT for deep belief networks (DBNs).
 Overall, we find that universality statements of spin models and some machine learning models are intimately connected.

 \emph{Spin systems, spin models and simulations}.--- We shall consider the following simplified versions of definitions of \cite{Re24}. \emph{Spin models} are potentially infinite sets of spin systems. \emph{Spin systems} consist of finitely many classical, binary degrees of freedom, or `spins' interacting according to a hypergraph $(V,E)$.
 Each spin is associated to a vertex $v\in V$, and each interaction between spins is associated to a hyperedge $e\in E$ and given by a local energy function.
 A configuration $\mathbf{s}$ assigns a number from $\{0,1\}$ to each spin.
 Mapping configurations $\mathbf{s}$ to the sum of their local energy contributions $H(\mathbf{s})$ defines the Hamiltonian $H$ of the spin system.
 The Boltzmann distribution,